exiguus/fta-github-action/DEVELOPMENT.md

 1. Get the latest release tag
-1. Prompt the user for a new release tag (while displaying the latest release tag, and a regex to validate the new tag)
+1. Prompt the user for a new release tag (while displaying the latest release tag, and a regular expression to validate the new tag)
 1. Tag the new release
 1. Push the new tag to the remote